+The biggest technological challenge the team faced was to create a magical experience that lived up to what people had read in the books and seen in the movies.
 “A pretty tall order but we knew we could not deliver anything less and really wanted to take it to a whole new level.
 No existing ride system could deliver our vision — so we designed a whole new ride system.
 Any time you design a brand new ride system there are incredible amounts of technical design requirements and safety considerations.
 This was especially challenging for this ride because we wanted it to do so much.

 “One of the other main challenges was seamlessly transitioning between projected images and real sets.
 So we had to trick the eye when we flew from sets into media.
 In a sense it’s a series of giant, elaborate magic shows,” he says.

 Coup says it took about five years to create Harry Potter World, “from the very first concepts, which we shared with J. K. Rowling, to the design of a ride system that could deliver the story in the Forbidden Journey.

 “We filmed the cast of the Harry Potter films in England on the same sets they used for the films.
 Then we installed the ride, projection, sets, lighting, special effects, and audio.
 Even with five years, we were making adjustments right up to opening day to give our guests the best possible experience,” says Coup.
 The illusion of flightCoup believes the greatest technological achievement a design team can make is the illusion of flight.
 Coup says it is the “holy grail” of ride design.